 Dr. Lewis is our Chief Executive Officer and one of our directors, serving in these capacities since our September 2005 acquisition of ZIOPHARM, Inc. Dr. Lewis previously served as Chief Executive Officer and a director of ZIOPHARM, Inc. since January 2004.
 He served as Chief Medical Officer and Chairman of the Medical Board at Antigenics, Inc. from June 2000 until November 2003.
 From July 1994 until June 2001, Dr. Lewis served as Professor of Surgery and Medicine at Memorial Sloan-Kettering Cancer Center.
 He has been actively involved in leading translational and clinical research in cancer, and is widely recognized by patient advocacy groups.
-He has received numerous honors and awards in medicine and science, including the American Society of Clinical Oncology young investigator award, the Yale University Ohse award, and the Royal College of Surgeons Trubshaw Medal.
-He serves as a director on the board of directors of the Police Organization Providing Peer Assistance of the New York City Police Department, the Medical Advisory Board of the Sarcoma Foundation of America and as Chairman of the board of directors of the Hope Funds for Cancer Research.
+He has received numerous honors and awards in medicine and science, including the American Society of Clinical Oncology Young Investigator Award, the Yale University Ohse Research Award, and the Royal College of Surgeons Trubshaw Medal.
+He serves as a director on the board of directors of the Police Organization Providing Peer Assistance of the New York City Police Department, a member of the Medical Advisory Board of the Sarcoma Foundation of America, a member of the Scientific Advisory Board of the Combat Wound Initiative Program of the Henry M. Jackson Foundation for the Advancement of Military Medicine, and as Chairman of the board of directors of the Hope Funds for Cancer Research.
 Dr. Lewis previously served as a director of Delcath Systems, Inc., a development stage, specialty pharmaceutical and medical device company focused on oncology, from June 2007 to December 2008.
-Dr. Lewis holds a MB.B.Ch. from Witwatersrand University School of Medicine (Johannesburg, South Africa) and a Ph.D. in molecular biology from Witwatersrand and Yale University School of Medicine.
-Dr. Lewis is 53 years old.
+Dr. Lewis holds a